Charles Rennie Mackintosh - A Selected Chronology (1864 -

 Menus designed for Annual Dinner of the R.I.B.A.

-Stands at International Exhibition, Glasgow, illustrated in 'The Studio'
+Stands at International Exhibition, Glasgow, illustrated in

 Daily Record Office, Glasgow